 An opportunity to interview for a job in Salt Lake City came up, and although I wasn’t feeling quite ready to end my trip, I’ve also been starting to feel burned out.
 I’m tired of rock climbing!
 There, I said it.
 Leaving Wyoming felt strange, though, because it had been home for almost two months.
 That was actually the longest I had stayed in any one place all year.

-Evan and I arrived at City around midnight, too tired to find camping, we crashed in one of the visitor’s lots.
-I slept in my car and Evan slept in a tree.
+So, Evan Raines and I packed up and headed to Salt Lake after climbing what he likes to describe as “nonsensical” rock.
+We made a stop in the City and got in somewhere around midnight.
+Too tired to find free camping, we crashed in one of the visitor’s lots (I slept in my car and Evan slept in a tree.)

-Evan has this funny knack for picking out bold, test piece climbs.
+We woke up in the morning and warmed up at Elephant Rock, then ventured on to check out Checkered Demon (5.11a).
+Evan led it first.
+Exhaustion began creeping in and after watching the beginning moves (sort of a weird, strenuous layback protected by an old pin) did not motivate me.
+The next day, my motivation was back.
+Evan has a funny knack for picking out bold, testpiece climbs.
 He’s a real go-getter like that.
-On our second day, we took the scenic drive/approach (AKA we got lost) to the Incisor to try Crack of Doom (5.11c).
-There is a pin and two fixed nuts protecting the very beginning of the climb.
+We took the scenic approach (AKA we got lost) to the Incisor to try Crack of Doom (5.11c).
+There are two fixed nuts as well as a pin protecting the very beginning of the climb.
 Again, Evan led the route first and on his way down, cleaned the gear for me.